cfw-guide/dsi.cfw.guide/docs/installing-unlaunch-standalone.md

 ## Section I - SD card setup

 1. Download the latest version of [Safe Unlaunch installer](https://github.com/edo9300/unlaunch-installer/releases/latest/download/unlaunch-installer.dsi)
+1. Delete `boot.nds` from the root of your SD card
 1. Place `unlaunch-installer.dsi` on the root of your SD card
 1. Rename `unlaunch-installer.dsi` to `boot.nds`